Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Limitations

 \section{Limitations}

 This study has several limitations.
-First, \nameDataset{} is shaped by the course consent protocol: since only consented materials are included, not all exposés retain the complete set of three reviews.
+One limitation is that \nameDataset{} is shaped by the course consent protocol: since only consented materials are included, not all exposés retain the complete set of three reviews.
 For the same reason, some of the reviews in \nameDataset are \emph{orphaned}, as the author of the corresponding exposé did not provide consent (Section~\ref{sec:dataset_statistics}).
 As such, the consent structure reduces the number of complete draft–review–revision instances in the released data.
 We expect these constraints to diminish as the course is offered repeatedly and the dataset continues to grow (Section~\ref{subsec:course-protocol}).
+We expect 600 students to enroll annually, with an estimated 30\% willing to contribute their content, recognizing the importance of data collection in a course focused on teaching important skills for \emph{writing scientific papers} and for \emph{providing effective feedback on scientific writing}.
+Note that this winter term, around 500 students already enrolled in the course featuring three new research topics, and 30\% of the students provided their consent.
 Although the current size of \nameDataset is modest compared to some other NLP datasets, it is substantial for the educational domain, particularly given its complexity and the richness of its annotations.
 We discuss the time investment to create the various \nameDataset components (feedback and criterion-based scores on \expose{}s and reviews) in Appendix~\ref{subsec:annotation-effort}.

-Second, although the course covers three areas -- Human–Computer Interaction, Natural Language Processing, and Data Mining -- all topics remain within Computer Science and AI.
-However, we believe that the task formulation and the assessment framework are general enough and can inform the development of assessment models in other areas.

-Third, our model comparison prioritizes reproducibility and transparency in an educational setting and therefore focuses on openly available models.
-As a result, we do not evaluate proprietary closed-source LLMs, which may behave differently and limit the scope of our model comparison.